Neraud/home-server/docs/Hardware_detail.md

 ## NAS

-Media and backps are stored on a Synology NAS DS415+ With 4 WD Red 6To (WD60EFRX) in SHR mode.
+Media and backups are stored on a Synology NAS DS415+ With 4 WD Red 6To (WD60EFRX) in SHR mode.

 ## Network